tree bark damaged

 Some university sources recommended a shade cloth too, such as burlap temporarily.
 Paint was mentioned, but cloth and screening can be removed.

-Here is the version from Perdue University:
+Here is a version from Perdue University:

-"Direct sunshine on young thin-barked trees warms the bark considerably.
-But when the sun goes down, air temperatures drop rapidly, and that can result in the tree's bark splitting...,,,Shading young, thin-barked trees such as maples and fruit trees on the south and west sides will help prevent bark splits from temperature extremes.
 The bark tends to split vertically on the sunny side of the tree, because as the temperatures drop rapidly at sundown, the outer bark cools down and contracts faster than the inner bark.
 Thus, the outer bark must split to accommodate what's below.
 Wrapping the trunks with commercial tree wrap provides some protection."

-Here is the version from Washington State University:
+Here is one from Washington State University:

-And from the University of Georgia:
+And another from the University of Georgia:

 No two explanations are exactly the same.
 The similar parts conclude that the injury is not a "burn" from the sun during the day time warming.

-There are manufactured tree trunk wrap materials available from local nurseries or garden centers.
-One of our favorite choices is a window screen material.
-It breaths, it shades and it does not store heat.
+The worst protective trunk protectors for light, are the dark ones that block almost all sunlight.
+Those do not allow woody plants stems to acclimate.
 A light screen allows some light in so the trunk can slowly adjust to the sunlight.
 These wraps are handy for summer protection, or for winter protection for young trees with thin bark.